 This only affects your Netflix mobile app, but not your main account’s settings.

-How Do I Skip the Titles While Watching Netflix?
+9. How Do I Skip Intro Titles While Watching Netflix?

-There is no automated way to skip the intro title sequence of a TV show.
-But you can still make it easier.
+For shows where it isn’t available, you can still make it easier to skip.
 Count the length once, and use the smart fast-forward buttons on phones or keyboard shortcuts on computers.

 On mobile apps, you can skip ahead by 30 seconds.
-For example, a quick count shows that the House of Cards intro is roughly 1 minute 35 seconds.
+For example, a quick count shows that the House of Cards intro is roughly 1 minute 35 seconds long.
 So three taps and you’ll be saved from repeating those when you are binge-watching television on Netflix.

 On Windows or Mac, you’ll need to use keyboard shortcuts.
 Press Shift+Right to skip forward 10 seconds.
 Keeping Shift held down, you can press Right repeatedly until you hit the point you want.
 If you skip too much, press Shift+Left to rewind 10 seconds.